-Derbyshire where they held a family seat as Lords of the Manor.
+The surname Hartington was first found in Derbyshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held lands.

-Another 143 words (10 lines of text) covering the years 1455 and 1487 are included under the topic Early Hartington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hartington research.
+Another 72 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Hartington History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hartington include Hartington, Hargington, Artington, Hartinton and many more.